lightning/bolts/02-peer-protocol.md

     - MAY send zero inputs and/or outputs.

 The receiving node:
+  - MAY fail the channel if:
+    - the fee cost of the proposed funding transaction is deemed exorbitant.
   - if the total `input_info`.`satoshis` is less than the total `output_info`.`satoshis`
     - MUST fail the channel.
   - if is the `opener`: